 It is easy to pick out Emerald Gaiety: it has variegated leaves in a green and white pattern.
 Shade does not bother it much, but its potential for invasiveness might prove to be a bother for you.Continue to 9 of 10 below.

 09 of 10

 10 of 10

-Incidentally, the common name for Lonicera sempervirens is "trumpet honeysuckle"; don't confuse that name with... trumpet vine (Campsis radicans), which I discuss above.
+Incidentally, although the common name for Lonicera sempervirens is "trumpet honeysuckle," don't confuse it with trumpet vine (Campsis radicans), discussed above.